 In Spring 2018, Aman and Richard presented a monthly "Evaluating Health Websites and Apps" workshop at the Free Library of Philadelphia, Blanche Nixon Cobbs Creek Branch, in partnership with the Sayre Health Center.
 This interactive workshop is available to public libraries, public schools, nonprofit organizations, and Penn affiliates upon request.
 To schedule a workshop, contact Aman Kaur at email@example.com.

 In December 2018, Aman Kaur launched the Penn Libraries Wellness Interest Group, which an informal group comprised of library staff interested in exploring wellness topics and self-care activities.
-WIG meets on a Wednesday afternoon each month in the Biomedical Library.
+This was a year-long pilot, but the resources will still be available on a Confluence page for staff to access.

 Walk With a Future Doc is a medical student-run initiative sponsored by the Center for Public Health Initiatives, in which medical students share health information prior to leading walks in the Kingsessing neighborhood of Philadelphia.
 Walk With a Future Doc is a chapter of the national organization, "Walk With a Doc."